matze-dd/Tex2txt/README.md

 with filtered messages from the language checker.
 Before application, variables in this script have to be customized.

+With option --rec, file inclusions as \\input{...} will be tracked recursively;
+exceptions are listed at LAB:RECURSE in the Bash script (see, however, the limitation named in issue #12).

 ## Handling of displayed equations<a name="equations"></a>
 ### Rationale
 Displayed equations should be part of the text flow and include the